 How to Write a Project Management Report

 A project management report is a summary overview of the current status of the project.
-It is a formal record of the state of a project at a given time.
-(The exact form and details may vary depending on your company and project management office requirements, as many businesses now have their own templates for all their PMs to adhere to.)
-Depending on the size and complexity of your project, the project management report may be required weekly or monthly.
+It is a formal record of the state of a project at a given time (the exact form and details may vary depending on your company and project management office requirements, as many businesses now have their own templates that their PMs to adhere to).
+Depending on the size and complexity of your project, a project management report may be required weekly or monthly.
 It is provided to all project stakeholders to help keep them up to date on the progress of the project and any pressing challenges the project may be facing.
-The majority of project management reports are single pagers, but may have appendices or links to more information for anyone who wishes to delve into the details.
+The majority of project management reports are single pagers but may have appendices or links to more information for anyone who wishes to delve into the details.
 However, in some circumstances, it can be much more in-depth.
-For example, there is a government template that is ten pages in length.

 What is included in a project management report?

 Project management reports should include the following key characteristics no matter which business, industry, or even type of project the report is for:

 - The project number (if you have one)

 - Project sponsor